Infrastructure and Routing for Connected Objects lab

-Use your own machine, either natively on GNU Linux, or through a virtual machine, Debian or Ubuntu.
+Use your own machine, either natively on GNU/Linux, or through a virtual machine, Debian or Ubuntu distribution.

 MQTT protocol